 The procedure for getting out of your clothes and into the water requires some explanation.
 All baths and pools have cabins and/or lockers.
 In most of the baths nowadays you are given an electronic bracelet which directs you to and then opens the locker or cabin door.
 Some places – the Gellért Baths, for example – still use the old, more personal method.
 Find a free locker or cabin yourself (it’s visual flight rules here).
 After getting changed in (or beside) it, seek out an attendant (usually wearing a white coat or smock and holding a large bunch of keys), who will lock it for you and hand you a numbered tag to tie on your costume or ‘apron’.
 Commit your locker number to memory; in order to prevent theft should you lose or misplace the tag, the number on it is not the same as the one for the locker.

-Which bath you decide to visit is really a matter of choice, but you should certainly consider the following.
+Which bath you decide to visit is really a matter of personal preference, but you should certainly consider the following.

 Rudas Baths The renovated Rudas Baths, with an octagonal pool, are mostly men-only during the week but have mixed nights on weekends.
 Vibe: Most famous of the Turkish baths

 Gellért Baths The Art Nouveau Gellért Baths, now open to both men and women at all times, have the most beautiful indoor swimming pools in the city.
-Vibe: Get wet in a cathedral
+Vibe: Take a dip in a cathedral

-Széchenyi Baths The gigantic and lavish Széchenyi Baths boast 15 thermal baths and three swimming pools; the water temperature is up to 38°C. Vibe: Hot water in a wedding-cake building
+Széchenyi Baths The gigantic, lavish Széchenyi Baths boast 15 thermal baths and three swimming pools; the water temperature is up to 38°C. Vibe: Hot water in a wedding-cake building

 Veli Bej Baths This venerable Turkish bath, renovated in 2011, has five thermal pools and original clay pipes for pumping in the water.
 Vibe: Something old and something new